TBarnhart2/DnD/content/General DnD Guide.md

 Money is all in a line as 10x the lower one
 1 Platinum (PP) = 10 Gold (GP) = 100 Silver (SP) = 1000 Copper (CP)
 - We do NOT use Ethereum (EP), as this currency is GARBAGE

+#### DnD Notation
+Every ability/skill has a shortened version ex.
+Con = Constitution, Ath = Athletics, etc

+When you see something like 2d8, this means roll 2 d8 die When you see 6d6, you roll a d6 6 times and add them